gtvj/gtvj.github.io/_posts/2019-05-25-intersection-observer-example.md

 layout: post
 ---

 I've been experimenting with the Intersection Observer API.
-This handy little API which, as [MDN concisely explains](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API):
+This is a handy little API which, as [MDN concisely explains](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API):

 > ...provides a way to asynchronously observe changes in the intersection of a target element with an ancestor element or with a top-level document's viewport.

 ## A simple example

-Hopefully, this is quite self-explanatory.
+Hopefully, the snippet below is self-explanatory.
 We're creating an 'observer' and attaching a 'handler'.
-The then tell the observer to observe a specific element.
+We then tell the observer to 'observe' a specific element.

 ```javascript
 const handler = (entries) => {